 What does that mean for you?
 Well, if your venue has a minimum guest requirement of 150, you must pay for at least 150 guests even if only 130 guests RSVP.
 If your venue has food and beverage minimum of $15,000, you need to spend at least that amount on catering and bar services.
 Every venue is different, so it’s important to ask questions like “What services go toward the minimum?” and “What happens if we don’t reach the minimum?”
 You definitely want to have all the information before you commit.

-You might be wondering why venues do this… Well, we promise it’s not to 'nickel and dime' you.
-The simple reason is that, hey, we’ve got a business to run!
-It costs us money to run an event (paying for staff, food & beverage, etc.) so we have to be sure we’re booking enough revenue to keep ourselves in business!
-However, since we’re all-inclusive, our minimums work a little differently so that you get more out of what you’re spending money on.
+You might be wondering why wedding venues do this… Well, we promise it’s not to 'nickel and dime' you.
+The simple reason is that, hey, we have a business to run!
+We need to pay our staff and vendors for the time, products and services they offer.
+We have to be sure we’re booking enough revenue to keep ourselves in business.
+However, since Wedgewood Weddings is all-inclusive, our minimums work a little differently.
+You actually have more flexibility with your guest count and you get more out of what you’re spending your money on.

-First, we let you have however many people you want at your wedding.
-We typically do weddings of 30+ people, but we’re happy to chat with you about how we can make it work for you to have fewer, if you want!
+Having a revenue based minimum also allows you to have any number of guests - as long as they all safely fit in our reception space!
+We typically do weddings with 30+ guests, but we’re happy to chat and create a plan if would like to celebrate with less attendees!
 Along with that, we take your last payment 10 days before your wedding based on your final guest count.
-So even if only half of your original guest list agrees to come to your wedding, you only pay for that number of people!
+So, even if only half of your original guest list agrees to come to your wedding, you only pay for that number of people.
 Yay!